Goodwillie Calculus via Adjunction and LS Cocategory: Proofs of main results

 For reduced functors from based spaces to based spaces, $\T_1 F(X) \simeq \Omega F (\Sigma X)$, and $\Sigma, \Omega$ are adjoints between those categories.
-If we relax to reduced functors of unbased spaces, we have to be slightly more careful to get our adjunctions.
+If we relax to reduced functors of unbased spaces, we have to be slightly more careful.

 There is a (clear) equivalence of categories between spaces and diagrams of the form

 where $\ast$ is a point and $X$ is a space.
 However, the category of dual diagrams,

 for $Y$ a space, is equivalent to the category of \textit{spaces with two basepoints}, which we denote by $\Top_{\ast_1 \; \ast_2}$.
 We can see that we have an adjunction